shephertz/App42_Push_Sample_Unity/README.md

 ```
 A. Change apiKey and secretKey that you have received in step 2 or 3.
 B. Change projectNo with your Google Project Number.
-C. Change gameObjectName with your GameObject on which you have to receive notfication callBack from Android.
+C. Change gameObjectName with your GameObject on which you have to receive Push Notification callback from Android.
-D. Change callBackMethod with your method name on which you have to receive notification callBack from Android e.g. Success.
+D. Change callBackMethod with your method name on which you have to receive Push Notificationcallback from Android e.g. Success.
 ```
 11.Build your android apk.

-__Test and verify PushNotification__
+__Test and verify Push Notification__
 ```
-A. After registering for PushNotification go to AppHQ console and click on Push Notification and select application after selecting User tab.
+A. After registering for Push Notification go to AppHQ console and click on Push Notification and select application after selecting User tab.
 B. Select desired user from registered UserList and click on Send Message Button.
 C. Send appropriate message to user by clicking Send Button.
-D. Now you will get same message on your android device and your callBack Method of Unity3D.
+D. Now you will get same message on your android device and your callback Method of Unity3D.
 ```

 __System Requirements:__